Extending torsors over regular models of curves: A finiteness criterion for

 where the first equality follows from \cite[\S 7.5, Definition 5.21]{Liu}, and the second one, given the flatness and projectivity of $\mathcal{C}$ over $R$, follows from \cite[\S 8.3, Corollary~8.3.6]{Liu}.

 Finally, it is well-known that the $r$-torsion subgroup of an abelian variety (resp. a torus) of dimension $d$ is a finite group scheme of rank $r^{2d}$ (resp. $r^d$).
-Putting all this together, we deduce that
+Putting everything together, we deduce that